 This includes truckers transporting their own goods or passengers.

-These policies are most often used to ensure that cargo owners are protected from financial loss in the event that something happens to the items they are sending through a trucking service.
+These policies are most often used to ensure that cargo owners are protected.
+This protects them from financial loss in the event that something happens to the items they are sending through a trucking service.
 This is important to ask for on a trucking insurance quote.

 This is why it is so important for people who send out goods by truck to make sure that their insurances cover them while they are on route with other companies.
 If damage occurs, the insured party will need to file a claim with their commercial auto insurance carrier before involving another insurer or attempting to settle the claim independently.